Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: The discrete method

 In the remainder we discuss the rigorous approach assuming the splitting.
-One reasonable choice to prescribe the total concentration is based on the balance law considerations from above by setting
+One reasonable choice to prescribe the total mass is based on the balance law considerations from above by setting

 For the subsequent analysis we choose $\totalh{u}_h$ as in \eqref{eq:choice:totalh} and consider solving for the mean value free part through the following problem: Find $\tilde{u}_h \in \tilde{W}_h$ such that